alexandrac1420/Microframeworks_WEB/README.md

 - **Date**: 28/08/2024

 ### Summary
 This report outlines the unit tests conducted for the Web Framework project.
-Tests validated the server’s ability to handle REST services, serve static files, handle missing resources, and manage multiple concurrent connections.
+Tests were performed to validate the server’s ability to handle REST services, serve static files, manage errors for missing resources, and handle multiple concurrent connections.
+During testing, some intermittent issues were observed where the test cases failed initially but passed on subsequent runs.

 ### Tests Conducted